 Food Assistance Programs

-The Office of Food for Peace (FFP) supports the UN World Food Program (WFP) targets more than 1.4 million DRC refugees, Burundian returnees, host communities, and vulnerable Burundians in Cankuzo, Kirundo, Bujumbura rural, Ngozi, Rutana, and Gitega provinces.
-The WFP program entails general food distributions, food for assets activities, and targeted supplementary feeding for pregnant and lactating women and children under two.
+Through support from USAID’s Office of Food for Peace (FFP), the UN World Food Program (WFP) targets more than 1.4 million DRC refugees, Burundian returnees, host communities, and vulnerable Burundians in Cankuzo, Kirundo, Bujumbura rural, Ngozi, Rutana, and Gitega provinces.
+The WFP program entails general food distributions, food-for-assets activities, and targeted supplementary feeding for pregnant and lactating women and children under age 2.

 Food for Peace Contributions